-In addition, it generates significant cash flows from operating activities (US\$298,465 in 2024 and US\$248,392 in 2023).
+In addition, it generates significant cash flows from operating activities (US\$81,288 as of March 31, 2025, and US\$52,607 as of March 31, 2024).

 Management believes that these measures will allow the Company and Subsidiaries to have sufficient cash flows to properly manage their financial obligations.